 - Pupienus and Balbinus focus on Senate influence.

-Each AI has a dedicated player mat used to track main actions a development progress:
+Each AI has a dedicated player mat used to track main actions and development progress:

-As we can see, each bot have three areas of influence, with preferred one at the top.
+As we can see, each bot has three areas of influence, with preferred one at the top.
 As per rules, each turn, a bot will always have points to spend in two areas of influence, determined by the mode box that is selected for the bot.
-One area of influence will be primary, providing more points to spend, and the other area of influence will be secondary, providing a lesser number of points to spend.
+One area of influence will be the primary one, providing more points to spend, and the other area of influence will be secondary, providing lesser number of points to spend.
 The bot will generally increase its power in preferred area fastest and will therefore tend to focus more on actions that use these points.

 AI turn consist from similar phases as human players: